giorgio85/tech_test/README.md

 2. Furthermore, as we're expanding, we've discovered that not all markets work in the same way.
 Our next market, "Mars", has different deposit and utilities conditions:
     * The deposit is a full monthly rent
     * Utilities are not a fixed amount and are linked to the apartments' square meters.

-## Giorgio's Notes:
-By running `mix test test/ukio_web/controllers/booking_controller_test.exs` we can see the tests about the 2 requirements.
-Added also some tests on `mix test test/ukio/apartments_test.exs`

 ### What we look for
 We've tried to create a simple test but, also, something that lets us know more about you.
 Some points that could help you: